 For voters within the country, all absentee ballots must arrive at your county election office by Election Day.
 If you're currently a military or overseas voter and you post your absentee ballot on Election Day, make sure it arrives within three days.

-If you sent in your absentee ballot application and haven't heard from your county election office, fill out and submit the Federal Write-in Absentee Ballot.
+Yes.
+The Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA) allows those who reside outside of the United States a chance to vote.
+The Secretary of State provides this useful resource to help you navigate the process.
+If you are a UOCAVA citizen who sent in your absentee ballot application but haven't heard from your county election office, fill out and submit the Federal Write-in Absentee Ballot.
 To vote for federal offices, you can write in either the candidate's name or the proper political party.
 To vote for state and local offices, you must write in the candidate's full name.

 Source: Secretary of State.
 This information was prepared as a public service of the State of Georgia to provide general information, not to advise on any specific legal problem.
 It is not, and cannot be construed to be, legal advice.
 If you have questions regarding any matter contained on this page, please speak with the agency that is the source of the information.